Atharv751/Spam-Shield/README.md

 ﻿# Spam-Shield
-A solution that tackles one of today’s most dangerous digital threats: deepfakes
+A solution that tackles one of today’s most dangerous digital threats: deepfakes.